Johnyckot/github_events_analytics/README.md

 Stage area is allocated in GCS bucket with the following folder structure:
     _../entity_name/year=YYYY/month=MM/day=DD_

 Each folder contains parquet files for a given day.
-Data is derived from a corresponding raw-files of the same day.
+Data is derived from corresponding raw-files of the same day.
 On top of each entity folder a partitioned BigQuery External table is created.

 ### Data Mart area